 We Read Smut: Bookish Conversations for Romance Readers

 Whether you're a seasoned smut reader or just dipping your toes into the genre, this podcast is for you.
-Subscribe now and join the conversation!
-Follow us on Instagram @WeReadSmut and use the hashtag #WeReadSmut to share your thoughts.
+We leave the shame at the door and celebrate the power of a well-written romance.

 We Read Smut: Bookish Conversations for Romance Readers